midkiffaries/m20T1/README.md

 - Support for printing pages cleanly

 ## Todo List
+- Move settings variables from functions.php to the editor
 - Make adjustments to layout.css and move to CSS Grid page formating
 - Incorporate extensive custom code/meta data to WordPress editor